The People of the LACC

 - I.M.
 Pei and James Ingo Freed

-World-renowned Chinese-American architect I.M.
-Pei was known for daring designs over his 60+ year career.
-After a distinguished solo career he joined forces with Henry N. Cobb and James Ingo Freed in 1989 to form the award-winning firm of Pei Cobb Freed & Partners.
+I.M.
+Pei, Henry N. Cobb and James Ingo Freed joined forces in 1989 to form the award-winning firm of Pei Cobb Freed & Partners.
 Freed, an American architect born in Essen, Germany, was the lead designer on the LACC expansion project.
 Pei Cobb Freed & Partners also completed such major works as the Jacob K. Javits Convention Center, The United States Holocaust Museum and the Rock & Roll Hall of Fame.

 - Gilbert Lindsay